 Since the program’s inception in 1982, nearly 6,000 exemplary leaders in over 500 communities have received the prestigious ATHENA Leadership Award in the United States, Bermuda, Canada, China, Greece, India, Russia, United Arab Emirates and United Kingdom.
 By honoring exceptional leaders, the ATHENA Leadership Award program seeks to inspire others to achieve excellence in their professional and personal lives.
-To view a complete list of past ATHENA Leadership Award winners, visit our awards page.
+To view a complete list of past ATHENA Leadership Award winners and the selection criteria, visit our awards page.

 In addition to the leadership award, each of the four local universities is approached to nominate a female student for the ATHENA Young Professional Award.
 One nominee is selected from each university: Edinboro University of Pennsylvania, Gannon University, Mercyhurst University, and Penn State Erie, The Behrend College.
 Each of the finalists is recognized at the luncheon event and one winner is announced.
-To view a complete list of past ATHENA Young Professional Award winners, visit our awards page.
+To view a complete list of past ATHENA Young Professional Award winners and the selection criteria, visit our awards page.

 Hannah Kirby is a native of Waynesburg, Pennsylvania, who holds a master’s of business administration and a bachelor’s degree in mechanical engineering from Gannon University.
 In 2017, Kirby opened Ember+Forge, a coffeeshop located in downtown Erie.
 Built from her passion for creating community, Ember+Forge was founded with the purpose of creating a space to connect, collaborate, and share ideas over locally-roasted, high-quality coffee.